Does Pre-Workout Make You Poop?

 Homemade Pre-Workout

 Brand name pre-workouts are a gamble.
-Some companies hide ingredients and doses behind proprietary blends, so it’s hard to know what you’re getting.
+Some companies hide ingredients and doses behind proprietary blends, so knowing what you’re getting is hard.

-That’s why I started making pre-workout at home using the active ingredients found in store-bought supplements.
+I started making pre-workouts at home using the active ingredients found in store-bought supplements.
 This DIY approach saves money while giving you complete control over what you put in your body.

-Click here to get 5 Homemade Pre-Workout Recipes.
+Click here to see my 5 Homemade Pre-Workout Recipes.

 Your pre-workout can intensify your workouts as well as your trips to the toilet.
 But now you know what ingredients to watch out for to mitigate the risk.
 And how to take your pre-workout to ease your stomach.